sunnyvalechha/Aws-and-Aws-DevOps/README.md

-# Aws_notes
-Aws Step by Step Practicals
+# Aws_notes | Aws Step by Step Theory and Practicals

 * There are four components of IAM
   1. User